☀️

 Who Is This For

-You want the most festive Saturday pool party in the city → W Barcelona Wet Deck.
-Understand the dress code and the energy before committing.
+You want the most festive pool party in the city → W Barcelona Wet Deck.
+Understand it’s the Sunday-evening Summer Series (21+, Marriott Bonvoy registration) and the premium pricing before committing.

-You’re going with children → The Clock is the most accessible, The Condal Mar includes lunch which simplifies logistics.
+You’re going with children → The Condal Mar includes lunch, which simplifies logistics, and Bernat Picornell is the cheapest public option.

 You want to combine a rooftop bar with the Gothic Quarter atmosphere → Grand Hotel Central bar (from 13:00).
 Don’t expect pool access — do expect one of the best rooftop bar views in the city.